 In regard to energy-efficient HVAC installation in Knoxville, there’s good news for you this tax period.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This may qualify you for credits for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

 What Are the Eligibility Requirements?

 To be entitled for the reduction, the residence must be the taxpayer’s primary home in the United States.
-The change needs to last for five years or more, with the first use originating with the taxpayer.
+The improvement needs to last for five years or more, with the first use originating with the taxpayer.

 What Types of Improvements are Regarded as High-Efficiency Updates?

 Usually, this tax credit equals 10% of the price of the following energy-saving changes that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans